First Great Awakening: England

 While known as the Great Awakening in the United States, the 18th-century revival movement is referred to as the Evangelical Revival in Britain.
 In England, the major leaders of the Evangelical Revival were three Anglican priests: the brothers John and Charles Wesley and their friend George Whitefield.
 Together, they founded what would become Methodism.
 They had been members of a religious society at Oxford University called the Holy Club and "Methodists" due to their methodical piety and rigorous asceticism.
 This society was modeled on the collegia pietatis (cell groups) used by pietists for Bible study, prayer, and accountability.
 All three men experienced a spiritual crisis in which they sought true conversion and assurance of faith.

 George Whitefield joined the Holy Club in 1733 and, under the influence of Charles Wesley, read German pietist August Hermann Francke's Against the Fear of Man and Scottish theologian Henry Scougal's The Life of God in the Soul of Man (the latter work was a favorite of Puritans).
 Scougal wrote that many people mistakenly understood Christianity to be "Orthodox Notions and Opinions", "external Duties" or "rapturous Heats and extatic Devotion".
-Rather, Scougal wrote, "True Religion is an Union of the Soul with God ...
+Rather, Scougal wrote, "True Religion is a Union of the Soul with God ...
 It is Christ formed within us."
 Whitefield wrote that "though I had fasted, watched and prayed, and received the Sacrament long, yet I never knew what true religion was" until he read Scougal.
 From that point on, Whitefield sought a new birth.
 After a period of spiritual struggle, Whitefield experienced conversion during Lent in 1735.
 In 1736, he began preaching in Bristol and London.
 His preaching attracted large crowds who were drawn to his simple message of the necessity of the new birth as well as by his manner of delivery.
 His style was dramatic, and his preaching appealed to his audience's emotions.
 At times, he wept or impersonated Bible characters.
 By the time he left England for the colony of Georgia in December 1737, Whitefield had become a celebrity.

 John Wesley left for Georgia in October 1735 to become a missionary for the Society for Promoting Christian Knowledge.
 Wesley made contact with members of the Moravian Church, led by August Gottlieb Spangenberg.
 Wesley was impressed by their faith and piety, especially their belief that it was normal for a Christian to have assurance of faith.
 The failure of his mission and encounters with the Moravians led Wesley to question his own faith.
 He wrote in his journal, "I, who went to America to convert others, was never myself converted to God."